NasitSony/kv-engine-cpp/README.md

 - Detects and safely ignores **partial or corrupted WAL records** using CRC validation, preventing state corruption
 - Reduces recovery time via **snapshot-based checkpointing**, avoiding full log replay on startup

+## 🏭 Why This Matters (Industry Context)

+Modern storage and distributed systems rely on strong durability and recovery guarantees.
+Systems such as databases, stream processors, and consensus-based services depend on write-ahead logging (WAL), crash consistency, and deterministic state reconstruction to ensure correctness under failures.

+This project implements these core primitives from first principles, mirroring the design foundations of production systems like RocksDB, etcd, and distributed databases.
+The same mechanisms—WAL, batching (group commit), snapshotting, and recovery—are essential for building reliable data infrastructure at scale.

+By focusing on failure scenarios (crashes, partial writes, corruption), this system demonstrates how correctness and durability are enforced in real-world backends, forming the basis for higher-level systems such as replication, consensus, and fault-tolerant distributed services.

 ## 🚀 Current Version: v0.4
 **WAL + Crash Recovery + Snapshots + Group Commit**